4teamwork/ftw.lawgiver/README.rst

 Action groups
 -------------

-In the specification we use action groups for describing what a user with a role can do.
+In the specification we use so called action stereotypes for describing what a user with a role can do.
 It basically groups together a bunch of permissions so that we can define the workflow from a customer perspective rather than a developer perspective.